ibm-cloud-docs/Registry/container-registry-cli.md

 ```
 {: pre}

-Set the policy to the default state so that you keep all your images in the `birds` namespace by entering `All` as the number of images to keep and `birds` as the namespace.
+Revert the policy to the default state so that you keep all your images in the `birds` namespace by entering `All` as the number of images to keep and `birds` as the namespace.

 ```sh
 ibmcloud cr retention-policy-set --images All birds